katugtug/WarlordsOfErehwonRules/4e/map.md

 * Former home of the Red Dragonborn and the last remnants of the Arkosian empire.
 The rise of the Scourge has pushed them west.
   * City: Skyhall

 * The scourge is a merging of the Shadowfell, a dimensional rift emanating from the Crimson Court (political seat of power) in Skyhall.
 A wizard named **Daeth of  Xiilius**, after much research, seeking to locate the ancient arms of the Arkosian Emperors, opened a rift into the Plane of Shadows.
 In that moment, a powerful being slipped through.
-His shadow magic corrupted all around him.
+That's when the trouble started.
 Implacable, he remains there and the rift widens.
 More native creatures come through, seemingly sustained by the rift and the being.
 It's unclear what it wants, but the lands are dangerous to all life and its influence is spreading.

 * A monastery of high in the mountains, peopled by refuges from the astral sea, mainly Githzerai are under siege.
 They fight stalwartly, but their fate is inevitable.